lastguemamusa01/grokking-low-level-design/OOPBasic/src/main/carRentalSystem/README.md

 ![img_4.png](img_4.png)

+R2: The system should handle multiple types of vehicles.
+Initially, the system should cater to the following vehicles: cars, trucks, vans, and motorcycles.

 Equipment

 Equipment is an abstract class that stores information about different types of equipment that can be added to the reservation.
 For simplicity, we’ll assume three types of equipment, i.e., navigation, child seat, and ski rack.
 The class diagram for Equipment and its subclasses

 ![img_5.png](img_5.png)

+R8: The system should allow the users to add equipment to the reservations like a ski rack, child seat, and navigation.

 Service